ma-kast/TimeDependentICG/README.md

 Execute inverse_run.py to run the inverse model and find the parameter that indicates the tumor location.

 Results will be saved in the corresponding folders and can be used with paraview.

+Like the core FEniCS components and the dolfin-adjoint software, this piece of code is made  available under the GNU LGPL, version 3.